roger-/PyInductor/README.md

 You can also analyze the effect of changing an arbitrary input parameter (length, temperature, frequency, etc.) on an output quantity (inductance, Q, sensitivity, etc.).

-For example you can obtain plot of the Q and self resonant frequency vs. wire diameter (while fixing the inductance):
+For example you can obtain plots of the Q and self resonant frequency vs. wire diameter (while fixing the inductance):

 ![](http://i.imgur.com/RThvH.png)